-CNC turning and CNC milling are similar processes, and are often included in a single category under CNC machining.
+CNC turning and CNC milling are similar in name though very different in processing.
+Even though they are often included in a single category under CNC machining.
 Both of these are considered subtractive processes, meaning they remove material from a piece of stock in order to create a shape.
-In general, CNC milling is used for more complicated or intricate parts, while CNC milling is used for creating simpler cylindrical or oblong parts, like shafts.
+In general, CNC milling is used for more complicated or intricate parts, while CNC turning is used for creating simpler cylindrical or oblong parts, like shafts.
 The other significant difference between CNC turning and CNC milling is the way the machines operate; turning rotates the stock against the cutting tools while milling rotates cutting tools against the workpiece.

 What is CNC Turning used for?